-Strawberry mottle is one of several viruses that can affect strawberries.
-Appearing on its own, the damage tends to be relatively isolated.
-All too often, however, more than one virus appears at the same time.
-Collectively, this condition is called virus decline and it can eliminate any chance at enjoying a sweet, juicy strawberry from your garden, no matter how well you care for your plants.
+When strawberry mottle occurs alone, the damage tends to be relatively isolated.
+All too often, however, more than one virus appears simultaneously in a condition called virus decline.
+Virus decline can eliminate any chance of enjoying a sweet, juicy strawberry from your garden, no matter how well you care for your plants.

 Vectors of strawberry mottle disease

-Strawberry mottle is carried by insects, most commonly by strawberry, melon, and cotton aphids.
-This virus is also spread by vegetative propagation of infected plants.
-Unlike the strawberry mild yellow edge virus, which is retained in an aphid’s gut for its lifetime, the strawberry mottle virus can only be transmitted for 2 or 3 hours after an aphid or other insect has fed on an infected plant.
-This makes outbreaks remain relatively localized.
-[Ten feet away probably looks impossible to a flightless bug that is only 1/8” long.]
+Strawberry mottle is transmitted by insects, most commonly by strawberry, melon, and cotton aphids.
+Infected plants can also spread the disease.
+Unlike the strawberry mild yellow edge virus, which stays in an aphid’s gut for its lifetime, the strawberry mottle virus can only be transmitted for 2 or 3 hours after an aphid or other insect has fed on an infected plant, keeping outbreaks relatively localized.
+[Ten feet away probably looks impossible to a mostly flightless bug that is only 1/8” long.]

 Symptoms of strawberry mottle

 As insects pierce plant cells to suck out the sugary sap, viruses move from the insect’s saliva to the plant.
-As viruses tend to do, these pseudo-lifeforms start reprogramming a plant’s cells to produce more viruses, which then clog the works.
+As viruses tend to do, these pseudo-lifeforms start reprogramming plant cells to produce more viruses.
+All this reproduction clogs plant veins.

-Strawberry mottle first appears on young leaves as smaller than normal leaves that may also show yellow distorted areas.
-Plants may be stunted and they certainly produce less fruit and runners than they might otherwise.
+Strawberry mottle first appears on young leaves as smaller-than-normal leaves.
+They may also show yellow distorted areas.
+Stunting may occur, and they produce less fruit and runners than they might otherwise.
 As the disease progresses, symptoms become more severe, with older leaves turning red.

 Strawberry mottle management

-Strawberry mottle is more likely when plants are left in place over the winter, but that doesn’t mean you have to rip out your plants every year.
-[Note: don’t actually rip plants out of the ground.
+Strawberry mottle is more likely when plants stay in place over the winter, but that doesn’t mean you must rip out your plants each year.
+[Note: don’t rip plants out of the ground.
 Instead, cut them off at soil level to leave valuable soil microbes in place.]

 You can grow a surprising amount of food in your own yard.
 Ask me how!